11 Biggest IPOs of All-Time: The Largest Initial Public Offerings Ever

 Current valuation (2023): $214 billion.

-It is somewhat surprising that a financial giant only appears at number 10 on the world’s largest ever IPOs list.
-It is less surprising that the financial giant is Chinese.
-At the height of the Global Financial Crisis (GFC), the three largest banks in the world by market capitalization were Chinese.
-The Industrial and Commercial Bank of China (ICBC) was the largest.
-Since its IPO, it has underperformed, partly because of over-exposure in markets which haven’t fared well.
+It’s somewhat surprising that a financial giant such as ICBC Bank only comes in at number 10 on a list of the largest ever IPOs.
+Not so surprising, though, that it’s a financial giant from China.
+At the height of the GFC, the three largest banks in the world by market capitalization were Chinese.
+The Industrial and Commercial Bank of China was the largest.
+While it has certainly underperformed since its IPO, it has been because it has over-exposed itself in markets that haven’t done so well.

 11. Deutsche Telekom